 I am a multi-instrumentalist musician, producer, arranger, sound-engineer and composer.
 I believe I have the ability to listen to a song, a track, a composition, and know what it needs to sound right.

 I also like listening to people.

 This is when I realised there was more to recording music than just becoming a technically good sound-engineer.
 I was trying to capture what I thought sounded “right”.
-What I mean by “right” isn’t necessarily sounding “nice” but what sounds right artistically and it is essentially this approach that I use to this day as an audio producer.
+What I mean by “right” isn’t necessarily sounding pleasant to the ear but what sounds right artistically and it is essentially this approach that I use to this day as an audio producer.